Spinoza’s Modal Metaphysics

 (5) Are there other, less inclusive ways of considering a finite object in virtue of which it does not exist necessarily?

 This is an unfortunately negative answer in the light of Spinoza’s ethical theory.
 As a systematic thinker, Spinoza thinks metaphysical conclusions about modality have consequences for ethics.
-Although pursuing the relations between Spinoza’s metaphysics and ethics are beyond the scope of this entry, Spinoza clearly thinks that ethically relevant conclusions follow from his metaphysics of modality.
+Although pursuing the relations between Spinoza’s metaphysics and ethics are beyond the scope of this entry (see Newlands 2018), Spinoza clearly thinks that ethically relevant conclusions follow from his metaphysics of modality.
 For example, he writes in Vp6:

 Insofar as the mind understands all things as necessary, it has a greater power over the affects, or is less acted on them.